openenclave/openenclave/new_platforms/vscode-extension/README.md

 ## Known Issues

 * Building SGX enclaves is not currently supported.
-* If you see errors in an Edge container build that involve `standard_init_linux.go:207`, you are likely cross-building a container and need to add some packages:
+* On Linux, if you see errors in an Edge container build that involve `standard_init_linux.go:207`, you are likely cross-building a container.
+Adding these packages solved the cross-build issue on Ubuntu 19.04:

       sudo apt-get install -y qemu qemu-user-static qemu-user binfmt-support